American man entered restaurant with fake gun and robbed, was shot several times by customers and died on the spot – yqqlm-breakinglatest.news-Breaking Latest News

-American man robs restaurant with fake gun, is shot several times by customers and dies on the spot
+American man robs restaurant with fake gun and is shot dead by customer (video screenshot)

-Overseas Network, January 8 (Xinhua) According to a report by the “New York Post” on January 7, an American man entered a restaurant in Houston with a fake gun and robbed him.
+Overseas Network, January 8th According to a report by the “New York Post” on January 7, an American man entered a restaurant in Houston with a fake gun and robbed him.
 He was shot several times by customers and died on the spot.

 Houston police said that the incident happened around 11:30 p.m. on the 5th.
 A masked man in his 20s entered the restaurant through the main entrance, pointed a gun at multiple customers in the restaurant, and demanded their money and wallets.